Furnace Repair Checklist

 - Change the batteries if the screen is blank.
 If the digital screen is jumbled, the thermostat may need to be changed.

 - Ensure the button is set to “heat” instead of “off” or “cool.”

 - Make certain the program is displaying the right day and time and is set to “run.”
 If you’re having trouble overriding the program, set the temperature by utilizing the up/down arrows and pressing the “hold” button.
-This will cause the heater to turn on if thermostat settings are an issue.
+This will cause the furnace to turn on if thermostat is causing an issue.